ericcfields/EmCon/readme.md

 * EEGsets - All saved EEGLAB datasets (unaveraged EEG data).
 The processing stream saves the EEGset after import (raw), after epoching but prior to artifact correction and rejection (preart), and after after rejection and correction (postart).
 * ERPsets - All saved ERPLAB averaged datasets.
 * belist - Contains summary output files from the creation of the ERPLAB EVENTLIST, assigning events to bins, and ERPLAB artifact rejection, as well as a file summarizing the number of times each event code appears.
 * ICA - Contains a record of epochs to exclude from ICA training and electrodes to exclude from ICA for each subject (generated in the pre-ICA artifact rejection process).
-After ICA is ran, this folder contains a text file with the calculated ICA weights.
+After ICA is run, this folder contains a text file with the calculated ICA weights.
 * code - Contains all data processing code.
 * stats - Contains data and code for statistical analysis